ftvkyo/ftvkyo/README.md

 ### Hi there 👋

+I move boring projects to other websites.<br>
+Welp, hopefully this means all my repositories here are interesting 🙈

 <!--
 **ftvkyo/ftvkyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.